hgraceoc/The-Electric-Game-/README.md

 # What I would like to work on:
-Inevitably, I ran out of time to make all the changes that I wanted to But I would like to include
+Inevitably, I ran out of time to make all the changes that I wanted to But I would like to include:

 ## For User Experience Purposes
 - Display a scroll bar at all times on the form, to make the action more clearly available